The good news about timing a Subchapter S election? You’ve got lots of flexibility. The bad news? That flexibility creates complexity.

 The reason for this flexibility is a little convoluted, but the basic reason is your LLC will, for the period of time prior to the S election effective date, be treated as either a disregarded entity (probably a sole proprietorship) or a partnership.
 And that sole proprietorship or partnership status works just fine from the IRS’s point of view (and from your point of view).

-S Election Timing Tip #6: Rescind Elections Within 75-Day Window
+S Election Timing Tip #7: Rescind Revocations Within 75-Day Window

-You can rescind, or undo, a Subchapter S election as long as you rescind either before the revocation becomes effective or by the 15th day of the third month of the first year the revocation becomes effective (Source: Reg.
+You can rescind, or undo, a Subchapter S revocation as long as you rescind either before the revocation becomes effective or by the 15th day of the third month of the first year the revocation becomes effective (Source: Reg.
 Sec.
 1.1362-6.)

-An important point: if you rescind the Subchapter S election, the S election never occurred.
-This “it never happened” treatment differs from a revocation, which I talk about next.
+An important point: If you rescind the Subchapter S revocation, the revocation never occurred.

 S Election Timing Tip #8: Intentional Terminations of Subchapter S Status

-If you want to terminate Subchapter S status but cannot revoke Subchapter S status because the 60 month interval has not yet passed, you may want to look at the option of intentionally violating the eligibility rules for Subchapter S status.
+If you want to terminate Subchapter S status but cannot do so with a regular revocation for some reason, you may want to look at the option of intentionally violating the eligibility rules for Subchapter S status.

-Subchapter S corporations, for example, are limited in the number of shareholders they can have.
+- Add shareholders.
+Subchapter S corporations, for example, are limited in the number of shareholders they can have.)

 - Create a second class of stock that treats some shareholders preferentially.
-(Subchapter S corporations can also have only a single class of stock.
+(Subchapter S corporations can also have only a single class of stock.)

 If you break any of these rules, you actually terminate the entity’s eligibility to operate as an S corporation—and you thereby end the Subchapter S status.

-S Election Timing Tip #9: Liquidation a “Nuclear Option” Revocation
+S Election Timing Tip #9: Dissolution a “Nuclear Option” Revocation

 A quick timing tip: If you dissolve the corporation or LLC, that dissolution effectively terminates not just the corporation’s or LLC’s life, but also the Subchapter S status.